Search for funding

 $50,000

 The Massachusetts Clean Energy Technology Center (MassCEC) is offering Equity Workforce Planning Grants and Equity Workforce Capacity Grants to support organizations in developing or enhancing workforce programs for underrepresented populations in the clean energy sector.
 This funding opportunity stems from the Equity Workforce Funds, established by the March 2021 Climate Legislation and redefined by the August 2022 Climate Legislation.
-The goal is to provide direct funding and technical assistance to organizations aiding Minority and Women-Owned Business Enterprises (MWBEs), individuals from Environmental Justice neighborhoods, members of federally recognized or state-acknowledged tribes, underrepresented communities in the clean energy workforce, and current or former fossil fuel workers.
-Applicants can apply for Planning Grants to develop comprehensive implementation plans or Capacity Grants to build necessary infrastructure and resources for program implementation.
-The program focuses on three main areas: Career Pathway Training Leading to Employment in Climate-Critical Priority Occupations, Clean Energy Career Awareness and Preparedness for Adult Learners and Job Seekers, and Development of MWBE Support Programs.
+The goal is to provide direct funding and technical assistance to organizations focusing on Minority and Women-Owned Business Enterprises (MWBEs), individuals from Environmental Justice neighborhoods or low-income communities, members of federally recognized or state-acknowledged tribes, underrepresented communities in the clean energy workforce, and current or former fossil fuel workers.
+Applicants can apply for Planning Grants to develop comprehensive implementation plans or Capacity Grants to build the necessary infrastructure and resources for program implementation.
+The program focuses on three main areas: Career Pathway Training Leading to Employment in Climate-Critical Priority Occupations, Clean Energy Career Awareness and Preparedness for Adult Learners and Job Seekers, and the Development of MWBE Support Programs.
 Applications are evaluated on a rolling basis until funds are expended, with funding ranging from $20,000 to $150,000 for projects lasting six months to two years.

 PON 5437 Apprenticeship and Pre-apprenticeship Clean Energy Training